Stat184-Fall2024/Sec1_FP_AlfredLiljas_ThaddeusPoff/README.md

 https://www.tandfonline.com/doi/full/10.1080/14763141.2015.1052749
 Research questions:
 Does turf create moer injuries in football than grass?
-What positions are most susceptible to injuries when playing on turf?
+Are more severe injuries(8 days or more missed) more likely to happen than less severe injuries on artificial grass?
 How common are ACL and PCL tears compared to other injuries when playing on turf?